magicAyyub/ReCoDE-Solving-Combinatorial-Problems-using-Reinforcement-Learning/README.md

 1. Start by cloning the repository, either using the GitHub interface or Git directly (`git clone https://github.com/ImperialCollegeLondon/ReCoDE-Solving-Combinatorial-Problems-using-Reinforcement-Learning`).
 2. Install Astral's `uv` if not already installed from the following URL: https://docs.astral.sh/uv/
 3. Run the command `uv sync` in the cloned repository directory.
-This will install the correct version of Python (scoped to the directory under `uv`) and install all dependencies needed, included to run the notebooks.
+This will install the correct version of Python (scoped to the directory under `uv`) and gather all dependencies needed.
+4. Create a virtual environment under which the Jupyter Notebooks will run under, which will be scoped to the project directory.
+Simply run `uv venv --python 3.12`.
+When running any notebook, use the virtual environment created for Python 3.12 in the current directory's path, VS Code will give you a list selection of virtual environments to run under (you can also switch this in the top right of a notebook as of the time of writing).
-4. Navigate to the four notebooks in the directory `/notebooks/` and complete them in order, running the exercises which will be checked against automated tests and checking the solutions if at any time you are stuck!
+5. Navigate to the four notebooks in the directory `/notebooks/` and complete them in order, running the exercises which will be checked against automated tests and checking the solutions if at any time you are stuck!

 ## Disciplinary Background 🔬